-Watermelon, also cooling in nature, small amount is ok if consumed with warm food.
+Watermelon, also cooling in nature, a small amount is ok if consumed with warm food.
 Cold drinks with ice, especially energy or sugary soda drinks.
-Ideally cold drinks should be consumed at room temperature.
+Ideally, cold drinks should be consumed at room temperature.

 Raw foods, including salads.
 Choose roasted root vegetables, the perfect warmer for this time of year.

 Pasta or noodles if made from white flour, try a whole grain option.